ihsn/SDCPractice/measure_risk.rst

 worst-case scenario.
-Two assumptions should, however, be fulfilled for the risk measures to be valid and meaningful; the microdata should be a sample of a larger population (no census) and the sampling weights should be available. `Special case: census data <anon_methods.html#Special case: census data>`__ briefly discusses how to deal with census data.
+Two assumptions should, however, be fulfilled for the risk measures to be valid and meaningful; the microdata should be a sample of a larger population (no census) and the sampling weights should be available.
+The Section
+`Special case: census data <anon_methods.html#Special case: census data>`__ briefly discusses how to deal with census data.

 Individual risk
 ---------------